Hostage: Historical practices

 The practice of taking hostages is very ancient, and has been used constantly in negotiations with conquered nations, and in cases such as surrenders, armistices and the like, where the two belligerents depended for its proper carrying out on each other's good faith.
 The Romans were accustomed to take the sons of tributary princes and educate them at Rome, thus holding a security for the continued loyalty of the conquered nation and also instilling a possible future ruler with ideas of Roman civilization.
 The practice was also commonplace in the Imperial Chinese tributary system, especially between the Han and Tang dynasties.

+Capture of Richard the Lionheart by knights bearing shields and helmets with depictions resembling the Austrian Bindenschild, at Erdberg near Vienna on 21/22 December 1192 (from a book dating to 1196).
+The substantial ransom enabled the generous expansion of Vienna, which became a residence city in 1155.

 The practice continued through the early Middle Ages.
 The Irish High King Niall of the Nine Hostages got his epithet Noígiallach because, by taking nine petty kings hostage, he had subjected nine other principalities to his power.

 This practice was also adopted in the early period of company rule in India, and by France during the French colonization of North Africa.
 The position of a hostage was that of a prisoner of war, to be retained until the negotiations or treaty obligations were carried out, and liable to punishment (in ancient times), and even to death, in case of treachery or refusal to fulfil the promises made.

 The practice of taking hostages as security for the carrying out of a treaty between civilized states is now obsolete.
 The last occasion was at the Treaty of Aix-la-Chapelle (1748), ending the War of the Austrian Succession, when two British peers, Henry Bowes Howard, 11th Earl of Suffolk, and Charles, 9th Baron Cathcart, were sent to France as hostages for the restitution of Cape Breton to France.

 In France, after the revolution of Prairial (June 18, 1799), the so-called law of hostages was passed, to meet the royalist insurrection in La Vendée.
 Relatives of émigrés were taken from disturbed districts and imprisoned, and were liable to execution at any attempt to escape.
 Sequestration of their property and deportation from France followed on the murder of a republican, four to every such murder, with heavy fines on the whole body of hostages.
 The law only resulted in an increase in the insurrection.
 In 1796 Napoleon had used similar measures to deal with the insurrection in Lombardy.

 In later times the practice of official war hostages may be said to be confined to either securing the payment of enforced contributions or requisitions in an occupied territory and the obedience to regulations the occupying army may think fit to issue; or as a precautionary measure, to prevent illegitimate acts of war or violence by persons not members of the recognized military forces of the enemy.